rydmike/flex_color_scheme/README.md

 ### Example 4 Switch between all built in color schemes

 This example shows how you can use all the built in color schemes in FlexColorScheme to interactively select which one of the built in schemes is used to define the active theme.
-The example also uses medium strength branded background and surface colors.
+The example also uses medium branded background and surface colors.
 A theme showcase widget shows the theme with several common Material widgets.

  ```dart
  void main() => runApp(const DemoApp());